 middle of the cake should come out clean.

 Leave to cool completely in the tin then remove and carefully peel away the lining paper.
-Serve in slices, just as it is or with one of the toppings suggested below.
+Serve in slices, just as it is or with a topping of your choice!

 - 50ml rapeseed or sunflower oil, plus extra for oiling